Devcon324/Homepage/README.md

 # Homepage
 First Static Homepage
 <p>
 This page will provide a brief yet detailed discussion about myself and some of the interesting things that I do.
 This website serves as a first-step project to understanding web pages. the intention is to start with a static webpage designed with HTML, CSS, and JavaScript.
-Use features form Bootstrap such as buttons and drop-down menus.
+Use features from Bootstrap such as buttons and drop-down menus.
 Then, learn about Git and GitHub as a version control system to track and commit changes to this site.
 </p>
 <p>
 In the <b><i>Home</i></b> tab, you will see a few pictures of what I believe best defines who I am and what I am passionate about.